 Moms who are not moms

-For women who don’t have children, by choice or circumstance, Mother’s Day can be melancholy.
-There is great joy in being a Favorite Aunt, Baby Spoiler, and Super Supporter of all her friends with children, but we don’t have specific days to celebrate those roles.
-Women without children don’t always get all that snuggle time with little ones that raises oxytocin, dopamine, and endorphins.
+For those who don’t have children, by choice or circumstance, Mother’s Day can be melancholy.
+There is great joy in being a Favorite Aunt, Baby Spoiler, and Super Supporter of all their friends with children, but we don’t have specific days to celebrate those roles.
+People without children don’t always get all that snuggle time with little ones that raises oxytocin, dopamine, and endorphins.
 Massage is a great way to get the happy chemicals pumping.
-If there’s a woman in your life who loves your children, or makes your job as a parent better or easier, Mother’s Day is a great time to recognize her.
+If there’s a person in your life who loves your children, or makes your job as a parent better or easier, Mother’s Day is a great time to recognize them.

 There’s no one way to be a mother…

 And there is no one way to take care of your health and wellness.
-Whether the mother you’re thinking of needs a sports massage after her next marathon or a deeply relaxing hour so she can doze, it’s all worthwhile.
+Whether the mother you’re thinking of needs a sports massage after their next marathon or a deeply relaxing hour so they can doze, it’s all worthwhile.
 So this Mother’s Day, let’s do all our moms a favor and honor them in whatever ways make sense for their own lives.

 Get your favorite mom(s) a massage gift certificate here.
-It’s easy, fast, and a gift she’ll love!
+It’s easy, fast, and a gift they’ll love!

 And to all the mothers out there reading this, on Mother’s Day and every day … here’s to you!